 Photo: Sara Leon Guerrero/Parks Conservancy

-Our new phase is focused on better understanding local bee communities, gathering information to inform future targeted monitoring studies, and contributing local data to broader efforts seeking to study and protect native bees.
-To achieve these goals, this year we are taking part in the California Bumble Bee Atlas and nationwide Ground Nesting Bee surveys, and starting a new effort – the San Francisco Bay Area Leafcutter Bee Search Party.
-Each of these is described in more detail below, and there are ways for volunteers to get involved in each!
+We are focused better understanding local bee communities, gathering information to inform future targeted monitoring studies, and contributing local data to broader efforts seeking to study and protect native bees.
+To achieve these goals, we are taking part in an established program and starting a new effort.
+Each is described in more detail below, and there are ways for volunteers to get involved in all of them!

 How are surveys conducted?